EbrahemMordy/Notes/Tech/Roadmaps/SQL RoadmapSH/SQL.md

 # Partial Index
 - This is an index that includes only a subset of rows from a table, allowing us to save some space that a full index would occupy.
 - This is especially useful when we know that users query only a subset of rows from the table.
 In the case of IMDb, it may be that the users are more likely to query a movie that was just released as opposed to a movie that is 15 years old.
-Let’s try to create a partial index that stores the titles of movies released in 2023.
+Let's try to create a partial index that stores the titles of movies released in 2023.
     ```mysql
     CREATE INDEX "recents" ON "movies" ("titles")
     WHERE "year" = 2023;